Our Lady of Mount Carmel

 In the year 1251, in the town of Aylesford in England, Our Lady appeared to St. Simon Stock, a Carmelite.
 She handed him a brown woolen scapular and said, “This shall be a privilege for you and all Carmelites, that anyone dying in this habit shall not suffer eternal fire.”
-In time, the Church extended this magnificent privilege to all the laity who are willing to be invested in the Brown Scapular of the Carmelites and who perpetually wear it.
+In time, the Church extended this magnificent privilege to all the laity who are willing to be invested in the scapular and who perpetually wear it.
+This link provides all the FAQs related to the scapular.

 True devotion to Mary consists in three things: VENERATION, CONFIDENCE and LOVE.
 By simply wearing the Scapular, we tell Her every moment of the day that we venerate her, love her and trust in her protection.